 - There are dozens of absurdly bizarre monuments all over the city.
 What does an absurdly bizarre monument look like?

 Perhaps the winner of the absurdly bizarre monument award is the “Arc of Neutrality”, which is adorned with a gold plated statue of former president Turkmenbashi that, we read, rotates during daylight hours so that it always faces the sun (must have been broken when we were there).
 This we had to see for ourselves.
 We pull onto an EIGHT LANE road that leads to the monument.
-On either side are multiple parking lots, probably enough to park a couple hundred cars yet I’m sure none of them have ever seen more than two cars parked in them at one time, EVER.
+On either side are multiple parking lots, probably enough to park a few hundred cars yet I’m sure none of them have ever seen more than two cars parked in them at one time, EVER.
 There is no one.
 ZERO.
 Not one car or person.
 We pull Bala right up to the front and laugh at the absurdity of the monument as we stare at it.
 Then we see what appears to be a ticket booth.
 Could it be?
 Can we actually go up and inside of this thing?
 Surely there is no one inside the ticket booth.
 But, low and behold, as we approach we see a woman inside.
 “Two tickets please?”
 I ask with doubtful inflection.
 To our surprise we are given two little scraps of printed out paper.
 Now our excitement has reached a childlike glee.
 We cannot believe we can go up into this thing.
 We march off towards the monument when an AK47 armed guard stops us saying “Niet!….making it clear we are not allowed any closer”.
 We try and show him our tickets, he takes a look and shakes his head…”Niet!”
 Confused and disheartened that perhaps the tickets we bought were for something else, we try and explain…”But we just bought them, right over there” pointing to the ticket both just 50 meters away.
 He takes the ticket again, holds it closer to his face, scrutinizing it.
 Clearly this is the first time he has seen this.
 He gets on his radio, a discussion ensues.
 Our access seems to be granted and a small elevator starts to move down the side of the monument.
 The door opens revealing an expressionless young man

 who motions us in.
 By now I feel like Charlie entering Wanka’s chocolate factory I am so excited to be part of this absurdity.
 The top of the monument reveals amazing views of the capital of Absurdistan and all its absurdity.
 From the top we can see in the scorched desert that an artificial forest of pine trees has been planted in perfect rows for as far as the eye can see, literally.
 (They were planted by Turkenbashi who believed they would lower the temperature in the city).
 Most are dead or dying in the desert heat.
 To either side of the monument are symmetrically identical parks with fountains and large restaurants which seem to have been abandoned a long time ago.
 Not a soul is to be seen.
 On the way down the elevator stops at the “museum” where a half dozen women, dressed in bright traditional clothing, are sleeping on all the small plush benches…the cleaning ladies.
 They scramble to their feet, amazed to see actual tourists (or anyone for that matter) visiting the museum.
 A tour of the small museum reveals ludicrous and gaudy little trinkets which are supposed to honor Turkmenistan’s role as a world power and are made from what was claimed to be solid gold and precious gems.
 Afterwards one of the cleaning ladies accompanied us down the elevator where, so amazed to have seen us there, she asked me if I would take her picture with Magdalena